ridecharge/ridecharge-rubocop/README.md

 ## Usage

-Run ridecharge-rubocop in .travis.yml to check your application against our current syntax guide.
+Run `ridecharge-rubocop -R` in .travis.yml to check your application against our current syntax guide.

 `config/0default.yml` is the entrypoint.